SFiO

 SFiO Contributor

-Julia Kalenberg founded her own consultancy in 1997 and since then I have been accompanying teams and individuals on their way to success.
-The solution-focused approach of Steve de Shazer is a central theme in her work and she tries to always lead herself in this way, with constant strive and many small steps.
+Julia Kalenberg founded her own consultancy in 1997 and since then has been accompanying teams and individuals on their way to success.
+The solution-focused approach of Steve de Shazer is a central theme in her work and she tries to always lead herself in this way, with constant striving and many small steps.

 Previous